cmcmurrough/cse4310/README.md

 # CSE 4310: Introduction to Computer Vision

 ![alt text](https://github.com/cmcmurrough/cse4310/blob/master/t800.jpg?raw=true)

+## Overview
+As the title implies, this course provides an introduction to computer vision.
+Honestly, a better title would be "Introduction to Computer Vision **Programming**", because I emphasize practical coding examples over rigorous theory.
+The outcome for this course is that all students should have a general understanding of how to combine common computer vision algorithms into more advanced processing pipelines of enhanced capability.

 ## Programming skills
 This class will involve regular, fairly intensive programming assignments.
 Roughly 50% of the assignments will require C++ OR Python skills, while the other 50% will require explicitly C++.
 All notes and example code will be written within the context of C++.
 In order to take this course, you must either be confident in your current C++ abilities or your ability to teach yourself a new language quickly.